openMLA/photon-ultra-controller/README.md

 If you are interested in learning more about the Photon Ultra, you can find more information on [this photon ultra teardown blog post](https://nemoandrea.github.io/blog/Anycubic_DLP_teardown/).
 More images are available on request.

 > If you have a projector using the DLPC1438 that uses an SPI interface (rather than parallel video), then you can check out the [PCB design and implementation for the Elegoo-mars-4 DLP](https://github.com/openMLA/elegoo-mars-4-dlp-controller) projector.

-### Issues

-* The Grayscale is a bit unpredictable in RGB565 mode.
-Expected to be fixed in moving to RGB888.

 ### PCB